hedroaxiom/bruceai/guides/test_it_out.md

 # How to Test It Out

-Testing the **Solana Agent Kit** ensures that all functionalities are working as expected.
+Testing  **Solana Agent Kit** ensures that all functionalities are working as expected.
 You can run automated tests or interact with the agent in different modes to verify its operations.

 ## Running Automated Tests